AnikethJana/Telegram-Download-Link-Generator/docs/getting-started/quick-start.md

 ### Test File Upload

 1. Send any file to your bot (image, document, video, etc.)
-2. The bot should respond with a download link
+2. The bot should respond with download and streaming links
+3. Click the links to test functionality

+### Test Video Streaming

+1. Send a video file (MP4, MKV, etc.) to your bot
+2. You should see:
+   - Regular download link
+   - "🎬 Play Video" button (if VIDEO_FRONTEND_URL is configured)
-3. Click the link to test the download
+3. Click the "🎬 Play Video" button to test streaming
+4. Test video seeking and playback controls

 ### Test API

 Open your browser and visit: `http://localhost:8080/api/info`

-You should see JSON response with bot information.
+You should see JSON response with bot information including video streaming status.

 ## Step 5: Verify Everything Works